 Long sunny days and heatwaves can provide the perfect opportunity to get out on the road, but there are a number of things to consider before heading out into the sun.
 Check out our summer driving tips to help you stay safer and more comfortable on the roads during periods of hot weather.

 Maintain a comfortable temperature

-As the weather can be unpredictable both in the UK and overseas, it is important that you have the right car for the conditions.
+As the weather can be unpredictable, it is important that you have the right car for the conditions.
 Some cars do not contain air conditioning, so if you're not comfortable with heat or are travelling with young children or elderly people, remember to request a car that has working air conditioning and to check that it works before you leave the car rental location.

 Reduce the impact of glare

 Don’t forget those all-important sunnies to help avoid glare and strain on your eyes.
 Make sure that they're non light-reactive, as light-reactive sunglasses can be unsuitable for driving, as the car windscreen can delay the speed that the lenses change, which could lead to your vision being impacted by glare.
 We also find that ensuring your windscreen is clean can also reduce glare.

 If you’re travelling with young children, you may want to avoid multiple stops and the inevitable ‘are we nearly there yet’, but it’s worth carrying a couple of large bottles of water to keep hydrated, particularly in case you get caught in a traffic jam.

 Be extra vigilant of runners, cyclists and motorcyclists